An overview of the key issues to be mindful of at a livestock market, including the sale of animals and biosecurity

 This is both a place and an event.

-• animals or poultry must not be lifted, dragged or suspended by their head, ears, horns, legs, feet, tail, fleece or wing
+- animals or poultry must not be lifted, dragged or suspended by their head, ears, horns, legs, feet, tail, fleece or wings

 [*'Unfit' includes infirm, diseased, ill, injured, fatigued or likely to give birth.
 Suspected unfit animals can be detained pending veterinary examination.
-Livestock must also be fit for transport; see animal welfare during transport on the GOV.UK website.]
+Livestock must also be fit for transport; see the information on animal welfare during transport on the GOV.UK website.]

 Market operators (normally the auctioneers) are required to: